On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

 The validation sets are created with data points of a sliding window of size $VWin$, which is different from traditional LL setups where the whole timeline would be covered.
 This choice was made because we suspect projects to exhibit concept drift, hence progressively filtering out older time steps allows the model to eventually forget outdated knowledge.

 However, in order to limit the catastrophic forgetting of the model, we define a replay buffer.
 This replay buffer is built as we go through time steps, by randomly selecting a portion of new training data points found since the last update, \ie sampled from group $t$.
-That sample is balanced, \ie the same number of data points is selected of each classification label.
+That sample is balanced, \ie the same number of data points is selected of each classification label, to have a significant representation of both labels at training time.
+This does not impact the evaluation as the validation and test set have the original data distribution.
 As mentioned in Section~\ref{LL_background}, we need to keep the replay buffer's size limited in order to keep incremental retraining time manageable and to avoid old data from harming the model~\cite{olewicki2022towards}.
 Hence, to ignore older data points, we use a First-In-First-Out (FIFO) approach with window size ($RBWin$) as hyperparameter.